PLAN YOUR VISIT

 FROM RECREATION TO THE RESOURCE EXTRACTION INDUSTRY - BC’S DIVERSE WILDERNESS IS SHARED BY MANY.

-TRAVELLING ON BC’S FOREST SERVICE RESOURCE ROADS
+TRAVELLING ON BC’S BACKCOUNTRY RESOURCE ROADS

 WILDLIFE AND OTHER CLOSURES